North Korea Calls U.S. Diplomatic Posture ‘Regrettable’

 Now, as the afterglow of the Trump-Kim tete-a-tete wears off the prospect of any kind of easy North Korean solution is looking — unsurprisingly — like a mirage.

-On Saturday, in the aftermath of a visit to Pyongyang by Secretary of State Mike Pompeo, a North Korean statement called the U.S. stance on negotiations. “regrettable.”
+On Saturday, in the aftermath of a visit to Pyongyang by Secretary of State Mike Pompeo, a statement issued by North Korea’s Foreign Ministry called the U.S. stance on negotiations “regrettable.”

 “What the U.S. is requesting is the cancerous demands from previous administrations that blocked all dialogue processes,” the statement read, in the kind of overheated rhetoric that the Kim regime and Trump administration share a fondness for.
-“We had expected that the U.S. side would offer constructive measures that would help build trust based on the spirit of the leaders’ summit … we were also thinking about providing reciprocal measures.”
+It also referred to a “dangerous phase that might rattle our willingness for denuclearization that had been firm.”

-There had been previous signs that all was not well on the diplomatic front during Pompeo’s trip, which marked the most most significant engagement between the countries since the Trump-Kim summit on June 12 in Singapore.
+There had been previous signs that all was not well on the diplomatic front during Pompeo’s trip, which marked the most significant engagement between the countries since the Trump-Kim summit on June 12 in Singapore.

 During the second day of his visit, an expected meeting between Pompeo and Kim Jong-un failed to materialize.
 Instead, Pompeo sat down with Kim Yong Chol, the country’s spy chief, for three hours.